Our ESD Trilogy guide for Entrepreneurial Development consists of the following principles:

 PP and ED go ‘hand in hand’.
 The raison d’être for this association is, when investing and supporting an ED initiative on the basis of ED alone, market demand and longevity may be overlooked, hampering the initial intent.
 On the other hand, by only considering PP, the developmental cycle of a supplier might not be entirely considered, consequently resulting in a suppliers’ inability to effectively deliver.
 Taking this into consideration, emphasis on supplier relationship management is critical.

-based on high volumes, timeous delivery, complimented by discounts.
-This traditional method of procuring could be applied clinically, targeting the needs and benefits
+The historic mandate of a Procurement Department was to cement contracts based on high volumes, timeous delivery, complimented by discounts.
+This traditional method of procuring could be applied clinically, targeting the needs and benefits of an organisation outside of its social ecosystem.
+However, as the Amended Codes of Good Practice are implemented, the role

-critical part of an organisations Transformation strategy.
+of Procurement will evolve, as it forms a critical part of an organisations Transformation strategy.
 Supplier management will be the vital tool for establishing a credible, empowered supply chain, which ultimately adds value to an organisation’s offering.

 In Conclusion